pluginkollektiv/cachify/readme.txt

 The cache expiration can not be considered due to technical reasons.
 If the cache stock has to be emptied at certain time intervals, then it is recommended to call a prepared PHP file by a cronjob.

 ### PHP Fatal error: Cannot use output buffering in output buffering display handlers in Unknown on line 0 ###
-This error message may occur after commissioning the caching plug-in.
+This error message may occur after commissioning the caching plugin.
 The hint appears because there are no cache files on the HDD for output.
 This is probably due to the fact that Cachify could not store files in the cache folder.
 Please check the write-permissions for the cache folder (found in the WordPress directory *wp-content*) and set them if necessary.

 ### My Website looks in some parts broken after activating Cachify! ###
 Please make sure there is no issue that caused by the Cache minify feature.
 Just deactivate it or use HTML only.
 If the issue still exist please feel free to report it at the [support forums](https://wordpress.org/support/plugin/cachify/).
 With this feature any unnecessary characters such as breaks and HTML comments are removed from the source code.